-6 Bike to Work Day/Bike to Wherever Days Program Consultant (Silicon Valley Bicycle Coalition) Implement the annual Bike to Work Day/Bike to Wherever Days Program during Bike Month in May throughout the nine- county Bay Area CMAQ/F HWA PL 12/01/23 06/30/24 7 Spare the Air Youth Program Consultant (Alta Planning + Design) Implement a regionwide youth outreach program to encourage K-12 students and their families to walk, bike, carpool or take transit to school and encourage alternative modes as a viable transportation option CMAQ/F HWA PL 07/01/23 06/30/24 8 Parking Staff/ Consultant (TBD) Managing capital and planning grant awards for implementation of parking management projects CMAQ/F HWA PL/STBG 07/01/23 06/30/24 9 Transportation Electrification Staff/ Consultant (TBD) EV Coordinating Council: Meeting agendas, presentations, materials (3-4 in all); Meeting minutes (3-4 in all) Transportation Electrification grant and technical assistance program: developing call for projects and managing capital and planning grant awards CMAQ/F HWA PL/STBG 07/01/23 06/30/24
+6 Bike to Work Day/Bike to Wherever Days Program Consultant (Silicon Valley Bicycle Coalition) Implement the annual Bike to Work Day/Bike to Wherever Days Program during Bike Month in May throughout the ninecounty Bay Area.
+The bulk of the work will be done January-May 2024.
+CMAQ 12/01/23 06/30/24 7 Spare the Air Youth Program Consultant (Alta Planning + Design) Implement a regionwide youth outreach program to encourage K-12 students and their families to walk, bike, carpool or take transit to school and encourage alternative modes as a viable transportation option CMAQ 07/01/23 06/30/24 8 Parking Staff Managing capital and planning grant awards for implementation of parking management projects (ongoing over the fiscal year: once the grants are awarded in June, 2023, MTC staff will assist the awardees with planning and design, evaluation and funding obligation procedures).
+MTC anticipates awarding around 20 projects.
+CMAQ/ STBG 07/01/23 06/30/24

+9 Transportation Electrification Staff EV Coordinating Council: Meeting CMAQ/ STBG 07/01/23 06/30/24

+agendas,

+presentations,

+materials (3-4 in all);

+Meeting minutes (3-4 in all)

+Transportation

+Electrification grant

+and technical

+assistance program: developing call for

+projects and

+managing capital and

+planning grant

+awards.
+The grant

+programs and

+guidance will be

+developed by

+December 2023 with a call for projects and

+award selection by

+June 2024.
+Based on

+MTC Commission

+action, the

+Transportation

+Electrification

+program will include

+infrastructure grants and planning grants

+for fleet conversion.

+Commission action is

+anticipated in April

+2023.